isomerpages/mlaw-cmc/_press-room/speeches/_posts/2015-12-01-opening-address-by-senior-minister-of-state-for-law-and-finance.md

 ---
 layout: post
-title: Speech by Indranee Rajah S.C., Senior Minister of State, Ministry of Law and Ministry of Finance, at the Community Mediation Centre's Mediators' Appointment Ceremony and Appreciation Dinner 2016
+title: Opening address by Senior Minister of State for Law and Finance Ms Indranee Rajah SC at the Community Mediation Centre's Mediators' Appointment Ceremony and Appreciation Dinner 2015 Mediation Centre's Mediators' Appointment Ceremony and Appreciation Dinner 2016
 permalink: press-room/speeches/opening-address-by-senior-minister-of-state-for-law-and-finance/
-breadcrumb: Speech by Indranee Rajah S.C., Senior Minister of State, Ministry of Law and Ministry of Finance, at the Community Mediation Centre's Mediators' Appointment Ceremony and Appreciation Dinner 2016
+breadcrumb: Opening address by Senior Minister of State for Law and Finance Ms Indranee Rajah SC at the Community Mediation Centre's Mediators' Appointment Ceremony and Appreciation Dinner 2015Community Mediation Centre's Mediators' Appointment Ceremony and Appreciation Dinner 2016
 date: 2015-12-01
 ---